I dunno. How many do you wanna eat?

 - Subtract 500 calories from your maintenance caloric needs (equation above), and that’s probably a good deficit for weight loss.
 But make sure that number stays at 1,200 or above.
 Anything lower can be dangerous in the long term.

 If you want to gain muscle mass:

-- Add 300 calories or so to your maintenance caloric needs (equation above) — but make sure you’re also doing a solid weight lifting program like Body Beast so those calories have a place to go.
+- Add 300 calories or so to your maintenance caloric needs (equation above) — but make sure you’re also doing a solid weightlifting program like Body Beast so those calories have a place to go.

-Sometimes, people micromanage these numbers by increasing or decreasing daily calorie intake based on the activities for the day.
+Sometimes, people micromanage these numbers by increasing or decreasing their daily calorie intake based on the activities for the day.
 Don’t do this.
 Unless you’re hooked up to millions of dollars of monitoring equipment, you’ll probably get those numbers wrong anyway.
 Your best bet is to account for exercise in broad strokes, like the calculations above.

 With that in mind, whichever calculation you follow, don’t get married to the numbers.
 I know it feels official, with all those digits and equations and such, but even the most complex calorie equation will miss countless factors: ethnicity, air temperature, illness, how hard you exercise that day, stress, unexplained shifts in your metabolism, hormone imbalances, etc.

 So use that number, which will probably fall somewhere between 1,800 and 3,000 calories, as a starting point.
 If it works, swell.
 Hold steady until it stops working.
 If it doesn’t work, don’t panic; you just need to experiment a little to find your sweet spot.
-Try dropping another 300 calories for seven to 10 days.
-If that doesn’t work, increase your calories (beyond your original number) by 300 for seven to 10 days.
+Try dropping another 300 calories for 7 to 10 days.
+If that doesn’t work, increase your calories (beyond your original number) by 300 for 7 to 10 days.